-Measure Background/Rationale Regulation Impact of Measure investor per year, or per fund per year, upon submission to the FX selling institution of documentary requirements.
-Resident investors may purchase FX in excess of the USD60 million annual threshold without prior BSP approval, subject to investor's submission of a notification to BSP Manay mankat instruments.
-Money market instruments: purchase abroad by residents Residents may invest in instruments: (a) issued/created offshore by non-residents (except purchase abroad by residents foreign currency deposit accounts offshore) to be funded by FX resources of the banking system; and (b) issued/created onshore by non-residents requiring settlement in foreign currency, in amounts of up to USD60 million (or its equivalent) per investor per year, or per fund per year, upon submission to the FX selling institution of documentary requirements.
-Resident investors may purchase FX in excess of the USD60 million annual threshold without prior BSP approval, subject to investor's submission of a notification to BSP.
-Residents may also purchase foreign exchange TYPs and MOs for substantial invastance. from FXDs and MCs for outward investment, including investment in bonds and notes of the Philippines and of other Philippine entities requiring settlement in foreign currency, regardless of the amount, with documentation.
-Money market instruments: sale or Private sector borrowing may be freely obtained, issue abroad by residents provided there is no guarantee from the - government sector or AABs and payments are not funded with AABs' and/or and AAB-forex corps' resources.
-Public sector borrowing requires BSP approval.
-Collective investments inflow Private sector borrowing is permitted, provided it is restrictions not guaranteed by the government sector or AABs and payments are not funded with AABs' and/or
+Measure Background/Rationale Regulation Impact of Measure or offshore); and/or (ii) FX purchased from sources other than AABs/AAB-FX corps.
+Residents may invest in instruments: (a) issued/created offshore by non-residents (except foreign currency deposit accounts offshore) to be funded by FX resources of the banking system; and (b) issued/created onshore by non-residents requiring settlement in foreign currency, in amounts of up to USD 60 million (or its equivalent) per investor per year, or per fund per year, upon submission to the FX selling institution of documentary requirements.
+Resident investors may purchase FX in excess of the USD 60 million annual threshold without prior BSP approval, subject to documentation and a 15-banking day prior notification to BSP.
+Residents may also purchase foreign exchange from FXDs and MCs for outward investment, including investment in bonds and notes of the Philippines and of other Philippine entities requiring settlement in foreign currency, regardless of the Money market instruments: sale or issue abroad by residents amount, with documentation.
+Private sector foreign loans/ borrowings may be freely obtained, provided there is no guarantee from the government sector.
+Public sector/ publicly-guaranteed foreign/ foreign currency loans/ borrowings requires prior BSP approval.
+Private sector foreign loans/borrowings shall be registered with the BSP if these will ultimately be serviced with FX resources of AABs/AAB-FX corps. • FX Manual, as amended.
+Collective investments inflow restrictions Registration of inward investments with the BSP is at the option of non-resident investors.
+It is required only if the FX needed to fund the repatriation of capital and the remittance of related earnings which accrue thereon will be purchased from AABs/AAB-FX corps.
+The BSP (or the FX Manual, as amended.